Jalle19/simple-json-rpc-client/README.md

 simple-json-rpc-client
 ======================

-Simple JSON-RPC 2.0 client which utilizes Zend for HTTP functionality.
-It supports both standard requests and notifications, but not batch requests (mainly due to the single-threaded nature of PHP).
+Simple yet powerful JSON-RPC client which fully implements the JSON-RPC 2.0 specifications.
+It provides an interface for creating custom clients and comes with a default implementation which sends requests over HTTP using POST.
+Being standard-compliant it supports standard requests, notifications as well as batch requests.

+## Requirements

+PHP 5.4 is required.

 ## Installation